bitlucky/GREEN_DOTS/README.md

 Cleaning up
 -----------

-To remove this nonsense, just delete your repo from github.
+To remove this nonsense, just delete your repo from github.Yes,you heard it right

 Disclaimer